At an Oct. 11 rally in Newton, Iowa, Mike Pence was confronted by a call for revolution.

 Some GOP officials have taken practical steps to rein in their party’s Frankenstein and his followers, asking Trump to show proof of rigging or shut up, and debunking fake internet reports of stuffed ballot boxes.
 But other Republicans are attempting a more dangerous strategy: asking Trump to drop out.

 “Enough!
 Donald Trump should not be President,” wrote former secretary of state Condoleeza Rice on October 8.
 “He should withdraw.”
-To salvage the election, Americans must find a balance between trust and vigilance.

 Rice was joined by other GOP officials, most of whom seem to be trying to salvage their down-ballot candidates from creeping Trumpism.
 This is an irresponsible approach.
 Putting aside the hypocrisy of a party that largely ignored Trump’s misogyny until the Access Hollywood video emerged, a call for withdrawal from Republican leaders is a slap in the face to Trump’s supporters.
 Trump won the primary fair and square.
 He has assembled a large base of support, which, horrifying as the repercussions may be, is comprised of US citizens who exercised their legal right to back the candidate of their choosing.